Best distortion pedals 2024: our pick of the top gain stages for guitar

 Pretty much every guitar player has at least one distortion pedal on their pedalboard, but where do you begin with so much choice?
 It can be overwhelming when you’re starting from scratch, so that’s why we’ve put together this list of the best dirt boxes for your ‘board with top choices from Boss, MXR, ProCo, and many more.

-We've included some in-depth buying advice at the end of this guide, if you’d like to know more about distortion pedals before you buy, otherwise keep scrolling to see the full product list.
+We've included some in-depth buying advice at the end of this guide, where we answer the most frequently asked questions regarding distortion pedals.
+If you’d like to know more before you buy click the link, or keep scrolling to see the full product list.

 Best distortion pedals: Our top picks